The process of ordering prescription lenses may seem confusing at first, but there’s nothing to be afraid of.

 A plus sign (+) in front of your SPH number means you are farsighted and a minus (-) sign means you are nearsighted.

 Attention: It is very important to enter the plus and minus signs correctly – just like on your prescription.

 Pupillary distance (PD) or interpupillary distance (IPD) is the distance measured in millimeters between the centers of the pupils of the eyes.
-PD is only required in case of the Rift S, Rift (CV1), HP Reverb, Oculus GO and the Oculus Quest 2 Prescription Lens Adapters.
+PD is only required in case of the Rift S, Rift (CV1), Oculus GO and the Oculus Quest 2 Prescription Lens Adapters.

 There are two types of PD measurements:

 Binocular – PD is the total distance between your pupils (one number: around 50 to 70+mm)

 Monocular – PD is the distance from the bridge of your nose to your pupil on each side (two numbers: around 30/30mm).

 Binocular measurement is the default on the order page.
 To enter your PD in monocular measurement please check the “I have separate pupil distance measurement for each eye” box:

 A high index lens has a higher “index” of refraction.
 This means it has a greater ability to bend light rays to provide clear vision for people with stronger prescription.
 High index prescription lenses are often used to reduce lens thickness.